Due to some restrictions, the App Store version has a slightly reduced feature set:

 I'm not quite sure yet why this happens, but installing a fresh copy seems to fix it (quit System Preferences first).

 Maybe, I’m always open to new ideas.
-Simply drop me a mail, and I see what I can do.
+Simply drop me a message and I see what I can do.

 You should usually receive an answer within 24 hours.
 If not, try to resend it with a NOSPAM prefix in the subject.